-As a freelance writer based in New York City, I cover lifestyle, personal finance, and technology topics, with service journalism at their core.
-I show readers how they can become more informed and safer consumers.
-No matter if it’s teaching them how to purchase the right humidifier for their home, warning them of the dangers of infant bath seats, or exposing the dirty little secrets of the all-inclusive vacation industry, I’ll share with them how to stretch their dollar further while making educated decisions for their families.
+A service journalist at my core, I have a decade of experience showing readers how to be more informed and safer consumers.
+No matter if it’s teaching them the right way to gift a pet, warning them of the dangers of infant bath seats, or exposing how romantic partners can spy on them, I’ll share with them how to stretch their dollar further while making educated decisions for their families.

 I’ve written for ABCnews.com, Consumer Reports, MarketWatch.com, MSNMoney.com, Nautilus, The New York Times, Techlicious.com, TIME.com, TheSimpleDollar.com, TheUptowner.org, Urban Home, the Wall Street Journal Sunday, and Washington Post’s On Parenting, among others.
 My commentary on diverse literature has appeared in Book Page, Diverse Kids Books, and The New York Times Sunday Book Review.
 I also contributed to Forty Acres of Fun, an anthology about the history of student life at The University of Texas at Austin.

 I have an M.S. in journalism from Columbia University Graduate School of Journalism, and a B.J.
 (B.A.) from The University of Texas at Austin.
 I live in New York City with my wonderful husband and two rambunctious pets.
 In my down time, I volunteer with the ASPCA and DiverseSources.org, a database of industry experts.